ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Homework/HW9.md

 + ![hw9-2](../Resources/hw9-2.png)

-## Q3: In the third bash script, you need to define a funtion to take a sequence of words as the arguments and find the number of words which contain vowel(s).
+## Q3: In the third bash script, you need to define a funtion to take a sequence of words as the arguments and find the number of words that contain vowel(s).

 + Sample output